-Harassment Prevention for Employees", an online Title IX training course available for all full and part-time faculty and staff to ensure they are fully up-to-date and aware of the relevant laws and university policies related to discrimination, harassment, violence prevention as well as reporting obligations.
+- students by the end of their second week on campus.
+"Not Anymore" is an interactive experience that will share information about sex in college, partying smart, sexual violence and healthy relationships. - Tabling information.
+SRVSS participates in several wellness and outreach fairs each year including Blastoff, Black Squirrel Festival, Graduate Student Orientation and International Student Orientation. - Active social media with resource sharing and educational information. - All Kent State University employees are required to complete two hours of Beyond Compliance Training.
+The Division of Human Resources offers "Title IX and Sexual Harassment Prevention for Employees," an online Title IX training course available for all full and part-time faculty and staff to ensure they are fully up-to-date and aware of the relevant laws and university policies related to discrimination, harassment, violence prevention as well as reporting obligations.
 This training is designed to help employees understand sexual misconduct, including sexual harassment and sexual violence, and encourage reporting.
 This course is also a part of orientation for new employees.
 The online process has made the training more accessible and convenient across the eight campuses.
-Although Human Resources offers a blend of options for Title IX training, we are requiring one of the two Beyond Compliance hours be Title IX training.

-- The Office of Gender Equity and Title IX in collaboration with the Office of Compliance, Equal Opportunity, and Affirmative Action (EOAA) provides information, consultation and guidance to the Kent State community on affirmative action, equal opportunity, Title IX, Violence Against Women Reauthorization Act (VAWA), harassment prevention, and discrimination issues.
-Training and workshops include the following: - Partnered with SRVSS office at the Regional Campus Education, Awareness, and Response to Sexual Violence Summit.
-The purpose was to increase the presence of awareness and education on Kent State's regional campuses related to sexual violence and to ensure that support services are

-- available at our regional campuses according to the individual needs of each location. - Responsible for a campaign including signage, promotional materials and other media emphasizing reporting options. - Monthly Title IX facilitator-led workshops for faculty, staff and students. - Informational website with information regarding who to contact if faced with sexual assault, intimate partner violence, or stalking along with gender discrimination policy. - The Office of Gender Equity and Title IX partnered with Human Resources, to provide annual training and education to affirmative action facilitators and deputy Title IX Coordinators through the eight-campus system which included information relating to prevention education, changes in policies, procedures and redefined categories of sexual harassment, sexual assault, intimate partner violence, stalking and reporting obligations. - Sexual assault programming is provided during First Year Orientation.
-Additional programming is available 24 hours a day with CWRU Health Services at 216-368-2450.
+Although Human Resources offers a blend of options for Title IX training, we are requiring one of the two Beyond Compliance hours be Title IX training. - The Office of Gender Equity and Title IX in collaboration with the Office of Compliance, Equal Opportunity, and Affirmative Action (EOAA) provides information, consultation and guidance to the Kent State community on affirmative action, equal opportunity, Title IX, Violence Against Women Reauthorization Act (VAWA), harassment prevention, and discrimination issues.
+Training and workshops include the following: - Responsible for a campaign including signage, promotional materials and other media emphasizing reporting options. - Monthly Title IX facilitator-led workshops for faculty, staff and students - Informational website with information regarding who to contact if faced with sexual assault, intimate partner violence, or stalking along with gender discrimination policy. - The Office of Gender Equity and Title IX partnered with Human Resources to provide annual training and education to affirmative action facilitators and deputy Title IX Coordinators throughout the eight-campus system, which included information relating to prevention education, changes in policies, procedures and redefined categories of sexual harassment, sexual assault, intimate partner violence, stalking and reporting obligations.